ca-lida/what-could-go-wrong-peer-production/README.md

 Edit the `prompts.csv` and `responses.csv` to add new cards to the decks.
 Follow instrcutions for adding new cards here: <https://playingcards.io/docs/custom-decks>

+## Adding new languages

+Adding french, portuguese and german languages to have a better understanding of the game.

 ## Suggested Citation

 Nikolas Martelaro and Wendy Ju.
 2020.
 What Could Go Wrong?
 Exploring the Downsides of Autonomous Vehicles.
 In *12th International Conference on Automotive User Interfaces and Interactive Vehicular Applications* (*AutomotiveUI '20*).
 Association for Computing Machinery, New York, NY, USA, 99--101. <DOI:https://doi.org/10.1145/3409251.3411734>